-Cultivating over a billion users around the world, YouTube offers content creators unprecedented access to viewers.
-Whether you’re a teen recording makeup tips on your phone, a digital marketing agency repping name brands, or a big personality searching for your fan base, YouTube could be your key to viral success and all the ad revenue that comes with it.
+Cultivating over a billion users around the world, YouTube offers content creators unprecedented access to their viewers.
+Whether you’re a teenager recording makeup tips on your phone, a digital marketing agency repping name brands, or a big personality searching for your fan base, YouTube could be your key to viral success and all the ad revenue that comes with it.

-A copyright is born.
+And, just like that, a copyright is born.

 As a content creator, you don’t have some magical immunity against copyright and music licensing.
 If you want to use music as part of your YouTube video, even if you aren’t trying to make money, you still need permission from the copyright owner or a license.

 We know that you would never ever try to game the system, but just in case you have a friend who might be thinking sneaky thoughts, keep reading.
 This “friend” might assume that with over 30,000 hours of content uploaded every hour, there’s no way YouTube can possibly police every video.